SO WHY DID THEY PICK ASKCODY?

 Implementing AskCody Meeting Management during COVID-19

-Shook, Hardy & Bacon LLP (Shook) is a US-based law firm that focuses on litigation, intellectual property, environmental and toxic tort, employment litigation, commercial litigation, government enforcement and compliance, and public policy.
-After using another meeting room booking solution for many years, they decided it was time to do even more by implementing a modern meeting management platform.
+Shook had been using another meeting room booking solution for many years, when they decided it was time to do even more by implementing a modern meeting management platform.
 And the current pandemic situation sped up both the decision and implementation.

 Lucas (Luke) Schnoebelen, the Manager of Learning and Development at Shook, was tasked with finding a better meeting management solution.
 A crucial task as a law firm revolves around client meetings, both in and out of court.
 Luke is responsible for end-user training and implementing hardware and software that support a modern law firm's many processes today.

 Luke is in his daily work focused on "what is new" inside the legal market and is very much involved in ILTA (the International Legal Technology Association).

 Why implement a new meeting management platform right now?

 Even though the times are challenging, we're in a perfect spot, and we're probably going to have several new attorneys and other employees joining our firms in the coming months.
 The forecast is pretty bright for us.

 That is a perfect reason to implement a solution like AskCody right now.
 Because the cost of space is not at a premium at this very moment, but attorneys are.
 And it is a time when my firm is transitioning back into the office, whether that be a hoteling situation or back to a previous normal.

 In both circumstances, Shook needs to be ready for cases like:

 - "Oh, I haven't been in the office for six months.
 I need a room."